Parameter-Efficient Distributional RL via Normalizing Flows and a Geometry-Aware Cram\'er Surrogate: Results

 \subsection{Benchmarking}

-\paragraph{Environments} We opted to conduct our experiments with the Atari Learning Environment (ALE) \citep{ALE}.
-In order to accommodate for limited computing resources, we constrained ourselves to the Atari-5 sub-benchmark \citep{ATARI5}.
-As is common with ALE, we also report human-normalized scores.
+\paragraph{Environments} We opted to conduct our experiments with the Atari Learning Environment (ALE) \citep{ALE} and specifically the Atari-5 sub-benchmark \citep{ATARI5}.
+We also report human-normalized scores.
+Implementation details can be found in the appendix (section H).

-\paragraph{Implementation Details} We base all baselines and our method on the same underlying neural network.
-Its architecture and training loop composition follows the structure used in CleanRL \citep{cleanRL}.
-Our method however requires 4 separate heads outputing $\{w_i^j,\mu_i^j,\sigma_i^j\}$ and $G^j_{\text{max}}$.
-Hyperparameters can be found in the appendix (see table \ref{tab:hyperparameters}).

-As mentioned in section \ref{sec:target}, we choose $\sigma = 0.05$ to ensure the resulting Gaussian is sharply peaked around $r$, while still numerically stable.
-This value is derived by matching the resolution of the C51 model, which discretizes the support $[0, 10]$ into 51 bins, yielding a bin width of approximately $0.2$.
-To ensure that 95\% of the Gaussian’s mass lies within the central bin (i.e., $[r - 0.1, r + 0.1]$), we solve $2\sigma = 0.1$, yielding $\sigma = 0.05$.
-Of course, different values can be chosen to allow for sharper distributions.

 \paragraph{Results} We evaluate our proposed method, NFDRL, in both its exact (NFDRL-E) and surrogate (NFDRL-S) variants across five Atari games, comparing against established baselines including DQN, C51, and IQN.
-Performance is measured using human-normalized scores (table \ref{tab:human_normalized_scores}), computed based on the raw game scores of human players and random agents (Appendix table \ref{tab:raw_scores}).
+Performance is measured using human-normalized scores (table \ref{tab:human_normalized_scores}), computed based on the raw game scores of human players and random agents (Appendix table 1).
 Both NFDRL variants significantly outperform traditional baselines (DQN and C51) on all games, achieving mean scores of 394 (NFDRL-E) and 407 (NFDRL-S) versus 189 (DQN) and 320 (C51).
-Notably, NFDRL-S, which uses a surrogate Cramèr loss, slightly outperforms the exact version on average, highlighting its favorable tradeoff between computational efficiency and performance.
+Notably, NFDRL-S, which uses a surrogate Cramér loss, slightly outperforms the exact version on average, highlighting its favorable tradeoff between computational efficiency and performance.

+Although NFDRL-S uses a surrogate Cramér loss, its slightly better performance compared to the exact version is consistent with trends in deep learning.
+The exact Cramér loss introduces sampling noise, discretization errors, and sensitivity to distribution tails, which can destabilize training.
+In contrast, the surrogate loss may better handle these challenges, implicitly reweighting or smoothing the distribution, making it more amenable to optimization.

 While IQN remains the top-performing method overall with a mean score of 525, our method performs competitively, particularly in games such as Double Dunk and QBert*, where NFDRL-S achieves or exceeds IQN performance.
-In sum, these results validate that the Cramèr-based approach is a powerful alternative to quantile-based distributional RL, capable of modeling complex return distributions while maintaining strong empirical performance.
+In sum, these results validate that the Cramér-based approach is a powerful alternative to quantile-based distributional RL, capable of modeling complex return distributions while maintaining strong empirical performance.